Lyman Stewart: Philanthropy

-Stewart founded the Pacific Gospel Mission (now the Union Rescue Mission) in 1891.
-In 1908, Stewart, along with noted Christian author T.C.
-Horton, founded the Bible Institute of Los Angeles (now known as Biola University).
+In 1891, Stewart founded the Pacific Gospel Mission, now known as the Union Rescue Mission.

+In 1908, Stewart founded the Bible Institute of Los Angeles, now known as Biola University.
+It was supported by many of the same evangelical dispensationalists who would support Stewart's The Fundamentals project.

+Lyman conceived of a publication to defend evangelical Christianity, and he and his brother Milton founded the Testimony Publishing Company and sold 3,000 Union Oil shares to be put towards the publication and distribution costs of the 12-volume The Fundamentals.
+These volumes established the precepts of Christian Fundamentalism.
+Stewart saw a crisis in Christianity.
+He had said to his brother of various Christian workers like preachers, teachers, missionaries, that they "do not know what they are teaching is error; they teach what they have been taught; they do not know any better."
+The Stewart brothers also financially supported missionary efforts in China and elsewhere.

 In 1917, he donated $4,500 to fund the construction of Stewart Hall at Toccoa Falls College.

-Lyman and his brother Milton contributed $300,000 towards the publication costs of the 12-volume "Christian Fundamentals."
-These volumes established the precepts of Christian Fundamentalism.
-The Stewart brothers also financially supported missionary efforts in China.

 Personal life

 Lyman Stewart married Sarah Adalaide Burrows on 2 May 1867 in Enterprise, Pennsylvania.
 They had three children: William L., May, and Alfred C. Stewart's sons were actively involved in the oil business.
 As children, they helped their father rather than attend school.
 William stayed involved with Union Oil, working every position, eventually replacing his father as president of Union Oil.
 Alfred developed his mechanical aptitude while at Union Oil.
 He invented a multitude of drilling equipment.
 Alfred did not stay with Union Oil, he ran an automotive machine shop and continued inventing the most notable carburetors.
 Sarah died on 5 Feb 1912, in Los Angeles.
 On 26 Aug 1916, Lyman married Lula May Crowell.
 She had been his private secretary for the previous eleven years.
 She was a graduate of BIOLA and a fervent supporter of its mission.

+Stewart was an active Republican ever since his enlistment in the Union Army in the American Civil War, but did not support William Howard Taft because he was a Unitarian, which Stewart saw as "an enemy of the cross of Christ."

+Lyman Stewart died on September 28, 1923, at the age of 83, and was followed closely by his older brother Milton on November 20.

+According to the Los Angeles Times, Stewart was “too well known to need an introduction” in his day, and he and his brother have been compared to the Koch brothers in the way they shaped American conservatism.
+Upon their deaths, The Missionary Review of the World compared the Stewart brothers to James and John or Peter and Andrew.